Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Motivation and Related Works

+\textbf{Execution vs.~Estimation.}~Software executes its input on an execution path.
+DNNs, as described in \S~\ref{sec:dnn}, use a series of layers to approximate certain distributions for an input.
+Different DNN inputs produce different distributions, as seen in \F~\ref{fig:visual}.
+Hence, we advocate to define the coverage criterion over approximated distributions.
 While it's difficult to precisely describe the approximated distribution~\cite{rasmussen1999infinite,reynolds2009gaussian,xuan2001algorithms}, certain informative properties of a distribution can be captured.
 Also, since coverage criteria are used to assess test suite quality and guide input mutations, knowing the exact distribution may not be required (see our empirical results in \S~\ref{sec:evaluation}).
-In brief, we advocate that the DNN coverage criterion should analyze \ding{174}\textit{how outputs of neurons in a layer are distributed}.
+In brief, we advocate that the DNN coverage criterion should \CircleThree\textit{analyze how outputs of neurons in a layer are distributed}.